What dangers does modernization pose against homeliness

 Errand delivery technology.

-Navigation technologies.
+Navigation apps.

 "Smart" tech homes.

 Furthermore, This laziness in question does not only affect productivity aspects.
 Being one that causes family members to stay stuck on the couch (or in their rooms, for the sake of the example) inevitably damages your Home Bonding.
 You don't have to be a rocket scientist to figure that out.
-It is an intuitive and fundamental insight.

 Why get up when you can manage everything from the couch?